analytics/analytics/notes/papers.md

 # Scheduling and Work-Stealing

 * [The data locality of work stealing](http://citeseer.ist.psu.edu/viewdoc/summary?doi=10.1.1.129.9162) by Acar and Blelloch introduced the affinity scheduler now used by Intel's TBB.
 * [Dynamic circular work-stealing deque](http://citeseerx.ist.psu.edu/showciting?cid=3884551) by Chase and Lev described a novel circular work-stealing deque.
-However my attempts to get it to work in Haskell have been fraught with difficulty.
+However, my attempts to get it to work in Haskell have been fraught with difficulty.
 * [A Dynamic-Sized Nonblocking Work Stealing Deque](http://citeseerx.ist.psu.edu/showciting?cid=3884551) by Hendler et al.